The Risk Management Process: What is the best structure and administration?

 The risk management process is supported by an integrated set of tools and techniques that can be used at different stages of the business process.
 To function effectively, the risk management process requires:

-- Involvement of the executive and senior management of the organisation
+• Involvement of the executive and senior management of the organisation

-- Allocation of responsibilities within the organisation
+• Allocation of responsibilities within the organisation

-- Allocation of appropriate resources for training and the development of improved stakeholder potential risk awareness
+• Allocation of appropriate resources for training and the development of improved stakeholder potential risk awareness

-Role definition – the Board and Trustees
+What Is the Role of the Board and Trustees in Risk Management?

 The Executive Board defines the organisation’s strategic direction and creates the environment and structures for an effective risk management plan.
 This can be done through an executive group, a non-executive committee, an audit committee, or any other function consistent with the organisation’s functioning and can act as a “sponsor” of risk management.